 Consider the packaging of several of the premium products tested; certainly, these premium products would give a new look to your machines.

-Some vending operators dropped the sales from the gum/mint module to calculate machine level SKU profitability.
+Some vending operators drop the sales from the gum/mint module to calculate machine level SKU profitability.
 However, if the gum/mint modular sales are not included, the question is raised: why even carry such products with a vend price at $0.75 per unit?
-Operators are considering such price points as detrimental to the machine and are placing premium gum and mint products that vend at $1.50.
+Vending operators are considering such price points as detrimental to the machine and are placing premium gum and mint products that vend at $1.50.

 Scott Meskin, president of Black Tie Services in Baltimore, Md., concluded in reviewing these and similar results: “The placement of premium products provides Black Tie with an opportunity to increase pricing and improve profitability in a wide range of other products in our machines.
 Having the low price in the gum/mint module runs contrary to our program to provide premium products in all categories.”